TheodoreAI/TheodoreAI/README.md

 - Java
 - Rust

-I hold the position of Analyst Programmer for the last 5 years.
+I have held the position of Analyst Programmer for the last 5 years.

 <!---
 TheodoreAI/TheodoreAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.